Edburton

-Edburton is a small village in West Sussex, England, on the road from Upper Beeding to Fulking.
+Edburton is a small village and former civil parish, now in the parish of Upper Beeding, in the Horsham district, in the county of West Sussex, England.
+It is on the road from Upper Beeding to Fulking.
+In 1931 the parish had a population of 83.
+On 1 April 1933 the parish was abolished and merged with Upper Beeding.

 History

 The village's name means Ēadburg's tūn, or settlement. Ēadburg is a woman's name, and it is sometimes claimed that it refers to Edburga of Winchester, a granddaughter of King Alfred the Great and daughter of his successor King Edward the Elder.
 In the Sussex dialect the village was called Aburton, as can be seen from the name of Aburton Farm, a farmstead now converted to housing.

 The church supposedly founded by this Edburga c.
 940 at Edburton collapsed and was rebuilt in the late twelfth century on the same foundations.
 This indicates that there was a substantial population living where there are only a few houses now.
 The situation at the foot of the north-facing South Downs escarpment provided a year-round supply of clean spring water from the chalk of the downs.
 The geology of Edburton varies.
 Farmers benefitted from the fertile and easily worked sandstones such as the Lower Greensands and the Grey Chalk of the Downs, but there are areas of sticky Gault Clay that are far more difficult to work and, as is often true in the Sussex Weald, these are where the best ancient woodlands can still be found.